Practitioner Guide

 The full mechanics of certificate pricing, quarterly minimum holdings, the buyback facility, and the design choices that separate CBAM certificates from EU ETS allowances

-The Registry is the digital spine of CBAM.
+The CBAM Registry is the digital spine of the regime.
 Without it, none of the rest of this works.
+But searchers often run into a terminology tangle, because two different versions of the Registry have existed during the life of CBAM so far.

 The Registry is organised into functional modules.
 The Authorisation Management Module, or AMM, handles declarant applications, NCA reviews, status updates, and revocations.
 The Certificate Management module is where certificates are purchased, held, tracked, and bought back.
 The Declaration and Surrender module is where the annual CBAM declaration is submitted and where the corresponding certificates are cancelled.
 The Data Reconciliation for Monitoring and Control module, DRMC, is the auditor in the background.
 It cross-references customs import data against CBAM declarations to catch discrepancies, circumvention, and data-quality issues.